-- Pedestrian Streets within DCC zoning: ground floor transparency reduced from 60 to 30% - Pedestrian Streets in other zones: ground floor transparency increased from 20 to 30% - Non-Pedestrian Streets all zones: no change from 20% - Blank wall requirements are added. - Façade articulation standards for buildings less than 11 stories in height are added.
-Staff recognizes the design approach to a high-rise building would likely be substantively different than that of a mid-rise building and articulation requirements are unnecessary. - Mass reduction standards for buildings less than 11 stories in height are added.
-Because of the FAR limitations and bonus requirements within the Downtown districts, a building achieving heights greater than 10 stories will necessarily incorporate some amount of mass reduction into their design and therefore these requirements are unnecessary for buildings of these heights.
+- Pedestrian Streets within DCC zoning: ground floor transparency reduced from 60 to 30% - Pedestrian Streets in other zones: ground floor transparency increased from 20 to 30% - Non-Pedestrian Streets all zones: no change from 20%

-- Minimum light and air access requirements for residential units located on the lower 10 floors of a building are added.
-For reasons similar to those outlined above, staff do not find these requirements necessary or appropriate for units above 10 stories. - o Roofline design standards are added. - o Overall building transparency requirements for all uses are added.
+- Blank wall requirements are added. - Façade articulation standards for buildings less than 11 stories in height are added.
+This recognizes the design approach to a high-rise building would likely be substantively different than that of a mid-rise building and articulation requirements are unnecessary for taller buildings. - Mass reduction standards for buildings less than 11 stories in height are added.
+Because of the FAR limitations and bonus requirements within the Downtown districts, a building achieving heights greater than 10 stories will necessarily incorporate some amount of mass reduction into their design and therefore these requirements are unnecessary for buildings of these heights. - Minimum light and air access requirements for residential units located on the lower 10 floors of a building are added.
+For reasons similar to those outlined above, these requirements are not found to be necessary or appropriate for units above 10 stories. - Roofline design standards are added. - Overall building transparency requirements for all uses are added.